Articles on: Legal & Security

 3. Communicating privacy information

-4. Individualsโ€™ rights
+4. Individuals' rights

-5. Subject access requests
+5. Individual rights requests

-Crisp replies to all access requests (positively or negatively) under 1 week (the legal limit from GDPR is 1 month).
+Crisp has set out to reply to all access requests (positively or negatively or when we must forward the request) under 1 week (the legal limit from GDPR is 1 month).
+We offer this free of charge for our customers (paid and free).

 6. Lawful basis for processing personal data

+As a customer you are responsible for the legal basis to obtain your customer data.
 Crisp allows its customers to submit user data in an automated way, via a frontend JavaScript API and backend REST API, for instance assigning an email or avatar or name to a chatbox session, when the chatbox user is already identified to their customer website account.
 This data must have been provided by the customer user in a consented way, as it will get propagated to Crisp in an automatic way (if the customer implemented such API in their source code).

 8. Children